 Yes.
 All Indiana Tech locations have wireless access readily available.
 For those who are residential students on the Fort Wayne campus, we have good wireless coverage in the residence halls, buildings, and a good portion of the outdoor spaces as well.
 One thing to keep in mind is that you are sharing the network with more than a thousand other individuals on campus, so it may not be as fast as your connection at home with only a handful of people connected.

-- Connect your system to the network or connect to indianatechopen wireless network
+- Connect to the WarriorFS network

 Registration will only be required once or twice a year depending on changes to the network.

 - Connect to the “WarriorGuest” wireless network, open an internet browser on the mobile device or computer, and register for access to the network.